 Judy Heumann is an internationally renowned and lifelong disability rights activist.
-Her tireless efforts on behalf of the disability community led to positions in the Departments of Education and State within the Clinton and Obama administrations, respectively.
+Her tireless efforts on behalf of the disability community have led to positions in the Departments of Education and State within the Clinton and Obama administrations, respectively.
 She has also served as the first Advisor on Disability and Development for the World Bank Group, and was a Senior Fellow at the Ford Foundation.
-Her new memoir, Being Heumann: An Unrepentant Memoir of a Disability Rights Activist, details everything from her contraction of Polio as a baby to the invaluable role her activism played in ensuring the landmark passage of the Americans with Disabilities Act.
+Her memoir, Being Heumann: An Unrepentant Memoir of a Disability Rights Activist, details everything from her contraction of polio as a baby to the invaluable role her activism played in ensuring the landmark passage of the Americans with Disabilities Act.
 She is also featured in the new Netflix documentary, Crip Camp, which follows the lives of disabled campers at Camp Jened—many of whom went on to shape the disability rights movement in the United States.

 Sam Kolitch: I’d like to start off by asking you about a line that essentially bookends your memoir.
-The line is: “I never wished I didn’t have a disability”.
+The line is: “I never wished I didn’t have a disability.”
 What does that line mean to you and why is it so important?

 Judy Heumann: Since disability is a normal part of life, it’s not only a part of who I am but it’s really enabled me to become who I am.
 My opportunities to meet other people, to learn to communicate with other people, to identify the personal experiences that we have, and to be able to speak up about change that needs to happen is all something I’ve grown up learning to do.

 SK: On the flip side of that, you write about how Hollywood has peddled a narrative filled with burden and tragedy when it portrays living with a disability.
 How does this type of media representation affect your work as a disability rights activist?
 Have you seen a shift in the way the media has portrayed and covered the lives of disabled people?